 - Basler brunsli - Swiss chocolate almond cookies

 - Plus get more dessert recipes and French recipes in the archives.

 Galette des rois (French king cake)

-- 2 sheets puff pastry relatively thin is fine, approx 14oz/400g
+- 2 sheets puff pastry relatively thin is fine (each sheet is approx 7oz/200g)

 - 2 eggs